Efficient Personalization of Generative Models via Optimal Experimental Design: Appendix: Proofs, Derivations and Further Results

 \subsubsection{Information Decomposition and Policy Diversity}

-The tractable objective derived from Theorem \ref{theorem:approx-fim-vector-measure} provides valuable insight into what constitutes an informative experiment in the context of preference-based RL.
-Let's examine the core matrix term within the approximate FIM at timestep $h$:
+The tractable objective from Thm. \ref{theorem:approx-fim-vector-measure} clarifies what makes an informative experiment in preference-based RL.
+We examine the core matrix term within the approximate FIM at timestep $h$:

 This expression can be interpreted in terms of the statistics of the state visitation distributions.
 The first term, $\frac{1}{K} \sum_{q=1}^K \mathrm{diag}(d^h_q)$, represents the average of the per-policy state variances (since $\mathrm{diag}(d^h_q)$ captures the variance if states were one-hot encoded).
 The second term, $\bar{d}^h (\bar{d}^h)^T$, represents the outer product of the average state visitation vector.
 The structure resembles a covariance matrix: $\E[xx^T] - \E[x]\E[x]^T$.
-Maximizing a scalar function of $\tilde{I}_h(d_{1:K}^h) = \Phi^T M_h(d_{1:K}^h) \Phi$ encourages policies whose average state visitation behavior exhibits high spread in feature space, after accounting for the variance of the average distribution.
+Maximizing a scalar function of

+encourages policies whose average state visitation behavior exhibits high spread in feature space, after accounting for the variance of the average distribution.

 This suggests that the objective implicitly favors diversity among the chosen policies $\pi_1, \dots, \pi_K$.
 If all policies induce very similar state visitation distributions ($d^h_q \approx \bar{d}^h$ for all $q$), the term $M_h(d_{1:K}^h)$ might be small.
-Conversely, if the policies explore distinct regions of the state space, leading to diverse $d^h_q$ vectors, the resulting $M_h(d_{1:K}^h)$ is likely to be larger (in a matrix sense, e.g., larger eigenvalues), contributing more to the information gain.
+Conversely, if the policies explore distinct regions of the state space, leading to diverse $d^h_q$ vectors, the resulting $M_h(d_{1:K}^h)$ is likely to be larger (in a matrix sense, e.g., larger eigenvalues), contributing more to the information~gain.

-This intuition is made precise by Lemma \ref{lemma:approx-fim-pairwise-difference}, which provides an alternative decomposition of $\tilde{I}_h(d_{1:K}^h)$.
-Invoking this lemma, we can rewrite the approximate FIM contribution as:
+Lemma \ref{lemma:approx-fim-pairwise-difference} formalizes this intuition via an alternative decomposition of $\tilde{I}_h(d_{1:K}^h)$.
+Invoking it, we can rewrite the approximate FIM contribution as:

 This decomposition separates the information contribution into two components:

 \textbf{Average Per-Policy State Covariance}.
 The first term represents the average of the covariance matrices associated with each policy's state visitation distribution $d^h_q$.
 It captures the spread within each policy's behavior at timestep $h$; maximizing it encourages policies that individually explore diverse states within their own trajectories.